-Fitness for Life
+Build a Foundation of Fitness for Life

-Better Academic Outcomes
+Achieve Better Academic Outcomes

-It stands to reason participation in sports can help improve academics.
-One reason is most schools have a minimum GPA in order to participate on a school team.
-For some kids, this is good motivation to study hard.
-However, regular exercise also improves memory and increases focus.
-For example, in one study by the Journal of School Health, researchers found physical activity and participation in sports was a boon to girls' academic performance and for boys, participation in a sports team provided the academic boon.
-For both groups, playing sports had a positive correlation with academics.
+Participation in sports can help improve academic performance.
+Most schools have a GPA requirement in order to participate on a school team.
+For some kids, this fact motivates them to study hard.
+Additionally, regular exercise can also improve memory and increase focus.
+In a study published in the Journal of School Health, researchers found that physical activity and participation in sports improved girls' academic performance, and that being part of a sports team did the same for boys.
+Sports had a positive overall correlation with academics.
 Researchers at the University of Sydney also found such a positive correlation.
 Their study indicated that sports activities held during school hours had the most powerful impact on academic outcomes.

-Increased Mental Acuity
+Experience Increased Mental Acuity

 Stave Off Depression